afayes/form3-payment-api/README.md

 # Form3 Payment API

 ## Overview
-This Form3 Payment API is built using Java 8, Spring Boot, HATEOAS, Couchbase, and Docker
+This Form3 Payment API is built using Java 8, Spring Boot, HATEOAS, Couchbase, Docker and SWAGGER.
+A TDD approach was followed using integration tests to drive the implementation.

 ## Requirements
 - Java 8+